gbd850/flight-booking-app/README.md

 $ ng serve
 ```
-The main application runs on `localhost:8080` while the authentication server runs on port `8081`
+The main application runs on `localhost:8080` while the authentication server runs on port `8081`.
+The Angular frontend runs on `localhost:4200`.

 ## Specification